gvwilson/thirdbit/src/fiction/iffy/index.md

 the three-story house in front of her was more than capable of defending itself.

 The truck slowed and stopped.
-"Here ya go!" it said cheerfully, its accent a century old.
+"Here ya go!" it said cheerfully.
-It waited for them to dismount and unload their gear and then backed up, swung around, and trundled off toward the docks, whistling a happy tune.
+It waited for them to dismount and unload their gear before backing up, turning around, and trundling back toward the docks, whistling a happy tune.

-The second truck pulled up.
+A second truck pulled up,
-An Aussie sailor helped Doctor Johel out of the back.
+and an Aussie sailor helped Doctor Johel out of the back.
 "Come along, mustn't dawdle," she said, waving them forward.
 Gravel crunched underfoot,
 and somewhere in the distance Iffy heard the slow *whoop whoop whoop* of wind turbines,